kalavai-net/kalavai-client/README.md

 </div>

-⭐⭐⭐ **Kalavai and our LLM pools are open source, and free to use in both commercial and non-commercial purposes.
+⭐⭐⭐ **Kalavai and our AI pools are open source, and free to use in both commercial and non-commercial purposes.
 If you find it useful, consider supporting us by [giving a star to our GitHub project](https://github.com/kalavai-net/kalavai-client), joining our [discord channel](https://discord.gg/YN6ThTJKbM), follow our [Substack](https://kalavainet.substack.com/) and give us a [review on Product Hunt](https://www.producthunt.com/products/kalavai/reviews/new).**

-# Kalavai: turn your devices into a scalable LLM platform
+# Kalavai: turn your devices into a scalable AI platform

 ### Taming the adoption of Large Language Models